 Current research interestsModern Scottish and British History; History of Political Thought; Labour and Trade Union History

-Book Chapter: Calum Aikman, ‘Frank Chapple: a thoughtful trade union moderniser’, in Peter Ackers and Alastair J. Reid (eds.), Alternatives to State Socialism in Britain: Other Worlds of Labour in the Twentieth-Century (Basingstoke: Palgrave Macmillan, 2016), pp. 211-42.
+Book Chapter: Calum Aikman, ‘Frank Chapple: A Thoughtful Trade Union Moderniser’, in Peter Ackers and Alastair J. Reid (eds.), Alternatives to State-Socialism in Britain: Other Worlds of Labour in the Twentieth Century (Cham, Switzerland: Palgrave Macmillan, 2016), pp. 211-42.